InWILL/Locale_Remulator/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/InWILL/Locale_Remulator/tags).

-## Contributing

-If you want to help translating Locale Remulator, you could help to tranlate readme, I have created some blank readme files.

-After you translated the above into your language, please inform me by creating a pull request.

 ## Contributors

 * **InWILL** - *Initial work* - [InWILL](https://github.com/InWILL)